minijackson/2022-nixcon-cross-compilation/slides.md

 `nativeBuildInputs`, but you can find some special cases.
 For example, the `gcc` package also uses `depsBuildTarget` and `depsTargetTarget`.

+Usually, for packaging packages with cross-compilation support, you just have to care about `buildInputs` and `nativeBuildInputs`.
+For anything else, you can ask for more information on the Cross-Compilation Matrix channel.

 :::

 ## Actually compiling stuff (quick version)